In June 2014 I traveled to Bangladesh to experience the Bangladesh Python Project (now know as the Creative Conservation Alliance).

 There is no way anyone would ever find this tortoise without a radiotracking device:

 We tried tracking the tortoises at all times of day and night.
 Before dawn we were able to find the tortoises active, motoring their way across the forest floor.

 Fall 2014 update – just last month a second native Lawachara tortoise was given to Caesar by a villager!
-The man was from the village where we had done the earlier tortoise outreach, so he knew that the tortoise belonged in its natural habitat in the forest, and chose not to sell it or eat it, but turn it over to the project scientists instead.
+The man was from the village where we had done the earlier tortoise outreach, so he knew that the tortoise belonged in its natural habitat in the forest, and chose not to sell or eat it but turned it over to the project scientists instead.
 This is another positive step for conservation in the region.
-In addition, more tortoises confiscated from other regions in Bangladesh continue to be tagged and relocated inside the park.
+Caesar and his team also continue to tag and relocate more tortoises confiscated from other regions in Bangladesh..

 2018 update – The Bangladesh Python Project has now tracked 10 locally caught pythons, 2 locally caught tortoises, and 8 relocated tortoises.